 Substantially Separate Classrooms

 - Learning and Language Disabilities (LLD): This program is geared for students with low average to high average intelligence with significant reading, writing, math, and communication disabilities.
-Students participate in a curriculum that mirrors the standard curriculum, but at a slower pace.
-The curriculum is modified to meet the significant academic needs of the students.
+Students participate in a curriculum that mirrors the standard curriculum, but at a slower pace, with the support of language-based strategies.
 Certified special educators and an assistant teacher provide small group instructions in all academic areas- math, language arts, science, and social studies.
 Inclusion into standard curriculum classes is available when the TEAM determines a student is ready.
 Students attend related art classes- art, technology education, physical education, health, and chorus outside their classroom.

 - Autism Spectrum Disorders (ASD): The program serves students on the Autism Spectrum who require more social-pragmatic, academic, and behavioral support.
 The programs provide intensive behavioral training relying upon ABA principles and total communication techniques in order to develop social skills and academic readiness skills.
 The program blends social/developmental as well as behavioral approaches whenever possible to address the educational challenges faced by this population of students.
 In addition to the special education teacher and teacher assistant, there is a teacher aide in the classroom.

-- Emotional and Behavioral Disabilities (ED/BD): This comprehensive and therapeutic program is for students who have emotional and behavioral disabilities.
-A certified special educator and an assistant teacher provide small group meeting which address: anger management, conflict resolution, relaxation techniques, social skills, group process, peer pressure, bullying, strategies for managing behavior and self-advocacy.
-The program is supported by a comprehensive, incentive-based behavioral system.
+- Emotional and Behavioral Disabilities (ED): This comprehensive and therapeutic program is for students who have emotional and behavioral disabilities.
+A certified special educator provides support in the general education setting and in small group settings when necessary in order to address: anger management, conflict resolution, relaxation techniques, social skills, group process, peer pressure, bullying, strategies for managing behavior and self-advocacy.
 The program staff works directly with the student's families and coordinates treatment efforts with providers outside of the school.
 A Behavior Specialist and a Social Worker also support the program full time.
-Instruction in academic subjects is provided in a small supportive environment.
-Students attend art, music, physical education, technology education, and health with their peers and the assistant teacher.
-Some students may take standard education classes and are supported by the staff to manage those responsibilities and demands.

 Bilingual Special Education Services